 Al of Fullmetal Alchemist does this when Kimblee asks him which option he and Edward will choose: getting their original bodies back or saving the world.
 Al asks why they can't do both, and goes on to explain that striving for what shouldn't be possible is the road to progress.
 Kimblee turns right around and deconstructs the trope by suggesting that, if the third option exists, there must then be a fourth option: fail in both their goals.

-This comes up again in one of the most recent chapters, post 250, where Setsuna having lost, more or less, to the crazy swordswoman who's got a crush on her, believes she may actually have to give up on happiness, or leave protecting Konoka to others. she fails to notice, and it fails to interrupt her inner conflict, when a weapon comes flying out of a nearby fight. she slices with weapon in half without even breaking stride, leaving dear Konoka standing in awe.
-Konoka then proceeds to berate her, convinces her to make up her mind, and then we finally get the kiss we've all been waiting for. well, most fans have been waiting for...
+This comes up again in one of the later chapters, post 250, where Setsuna having lost, more or less, to the crazy swordswoman who's got a crush on her, believes she may actually have to give up on happiness, or leave protecting Konoka to others.
+She fails to notice, and it fails to interrupt her inner conflict, when a weapon comes flying out of a nearby fight.
+She slices with weapon in half without even breaking stride, leaving dear Konoka standing in awe.
+Konoka then proceeds to berate her, convinces her to make up her mind, and then we finally get the kiss we've all been waiting for.
+Well, most fans have been waiting for...

 In Gundam Wing, Heero Yuy given the choice to either give Wing Gundam to his enemies or have them slaughter everyone in the colonies by a Lady Unewho's in full puppy-kicking mode.
 What does he do?
 He calmly steps out of the cockpit, says his mission in life is over and pushes the self-destruction button, destroying his Gundam and almost killing himself in the process.
 That way Une won't have the Gundam, but she won't be able to kill the colonists due to the intervention of her leader Treize.